LeeSH825/vim_configs/README.md

 - *More Informations on https://github.com/nanotech/jellybeans.vim*

 ### 2-11. junegunn/fzf.vim
-* Helping to open files more easily, and more quickly
+* Help to open files more easily, and more quickly
 - *More Informations on https://github.com/junegunn/fzf.vim*

 ### 2-12. terryma/vim-multiple-cursors